Experienced. Professional. Consistently Excellent.

 Liability & Risk

-No inspection report is perfect.
+• No inspection report is perfect.
 We hold the highest qualifications and maintain liability insurance to ensure we minimize errors and omissions.
 No inspection is a guarantee or warranty of any kind.
+Liability is limited to the inspection fee.

 Inspection Agreements

-100% of the inspection fee is due no less than 48 hours before the inspection starts.
+• 100% of the inspection fee is due within 24 hours of accepting the proposal.

-A $300 fee is charged for rescheduling and cancellations that occur within 48 hours of the inspection start time.
+• A $350 fee will be charged for any cancellation or rescheduling that occurs within 72 hours of the scheduled inspection start time.

-Reports remain locked until all fees are paid in full.
+• Reports are not released until agreements are executed and fees are paid in full.

 Travel Policy